ghraciella/ghraciella/README.md

 I am constantly motivated by every new experience I learn through data and always ready to effectively use data driven methods to create solutions to business requirements.

+Summary

+* Data Practitioner and Python Software Developer
+* Self development and Continous learning
+* Sentient Plant 🪴:
+* Music is healing, Music is Soul 🎵
+* Foodie and Fitness lover
+* Avid Reader, Audio-Visual Learner
+* Love reading books, travelling, swimming, dancing, watching movies and so on.
+* Fun fact about me: I wanted to be a mad scientist and teacher 👩‍🏫: as a kid.

 ---
 ---